co-dan/BI-cutelim/README.md

 - `bunch_decomp.v` -- helpful lemmas about decompositions of bunches
 - `seqcalc_height.v` -- the same sequent calculus, but with the notion of proof height.
   Includes proofs of invertibility of some of the rules.
+- `algebra/bi.v`, `algebra/interface.v` -- BI algebras
+- `algebra/from_closure.v` -- BI algebra from a closure operator
 - `cutelim.v` -- the universal model for cut elimination
-- `algebra/bi.v`, `algebra/interface.v` -- BI algebras

-There is also a formalization of the same method for BI with an S4-like box modality.
+There is also a formalization of the same method but for BI with an S4-like box modality.
 See `seqcalc_s4.v`, `seqcalc_height_s4.v`, `interp_s4.v`, and `cutelim_s4.v` in the `theories` folder.

 ## Compilation